On a recent trip to Nova Scotia, my husband and I visited the museum and memorial to the Acadians at Grand Pre, near the shores of the Bay of Fundy.

 The social life of the Acadians revolved around their beloved churches.
 With family and friends — and their all-important pastor — they held suppers, sing-alongs, and quilting bees to entertain themselves and to while away the long, cold winters.
 Theirs was a full and happy life.

 For many years the Acadians were basically left to their own devices by the British.
 The heavy hand of oppression finally fell in the person of one Charles Lawrence, who became Lieutenant Governor of Nova Scotia in 1754.
 Lawrence was a harsh and cruel politician ready to pounce on the Acadian population in retaliation for a military defeat he had suffered at the hands of one “LaLoutre,” a local missionary priest who acted as self-appointed protector of the Catholic Indians and Acadians.
 Lawrence had a well-planned scheme to rid the land of the pestiferous Acadians within a year.
 He succeeded in starving out one community at Beausejour in the north.
 Meanwhile, he brought up ships from the New England colonies and had them anchor in the Bay of Fundy on the pretext of bringing in supplies.
 His specified intent was to gather the men, young and old, separate them from their women and children and ship them off to various American colonies.
-The women and children would be taken off later to different destination from their men.
-He was so crass as not inform or seek permission from the other colonies to dump the poor refugees on their shores.
+The women and children would be taken off later to different destinations from their men.
+He was so crass that he did not inform or seek permission from the other colonies to dump the poor refugees on their shores.

 In August of 1755, Lawrence arrested and shipped off all of the priests of Acadia so that the people would have no authoritative leaders and no sacraments.
 Acadians from various settlements around the land were rounded up, their churches, homes, and barns burned, their grains seized, their cattle taken “for the Crown.”
 They were herded on ships taking only what they could wear and carry.